Best Fibre Broadband Deals

 At its simplest level, it's a broadband supply that replaces copper telephone cables with fibre optics.
 A fibre optic cable is made up of very thin strands of glass which laser light is beamed down at incredibly fast speeds (quite literally the speed of light!) to carry data.

 Fibre optic broadband brings superfast, ultrafast or even hyperfast internet access to your home.
 It is significantly quicker than standard broadband, which uses copper telephone wires.
 Fibre broadband is also more reliable.
-The best news is its widely available in every part of the country.
+The best news is that it's widely available in every part of the country.

 How fast are fibre broadband speeds?